zevv/with/README.md

 ```

-Fields from the object can be shadowed by new declarations.
-Use the fully
+Fields from the object can be shadowed by new declarations in the scope where
-qualified dot notation to access the original member if the field has been
-shadowed.
-Shadowing is only effictive in the scope where the new declaration
-was made, outside that scope the original `with` behaviour applies:
+the new declaration is made.
+The object field can still be accessed by using its
+full dot-expression notation:

 ```nim
 var foo = (first: 1, second: "two")